MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-3.md

 ## General Changes in PlayReady Version 4.3

 The SecureStop2 feature is added.
-For more specific information, refer to the corresponding sections below.
+This provides a higher level of security than the previously-extant SecureStop1 feature.

-The ability to determine which features a given implementation supports is added.
-For more specific information, refer to the corresponding sections below.
+The ability to determine what features a given Porting Kit implementation supports is added on both client and server.
 <br/><br/>

 ## Changes in PlayReady Server SDK Version 4.3